jmahmood/pytbar/README.md

 redis-t-bar
 ===========

-Parse and extract Japan Posts' postal code database into redis.  〠
+A python library that lets you extract Japan Posts' postal code database into a redis db.  〠